sileht/cotyledon/README.rst

 Unlike oslo.service, cotyledon have:

 * The same code path when workers=1 and workers>=2
-* reload API (on SIGHUP) hooks work in case of you don't want to restarting children
+* Reload API (on SIGHUP) hooks work in case of you don't want to restarting children
-* a separated API for children process termination and for master process termination
+* A separated API for children process termination and for master process termination
-* seatbelt to ensure only one service workers manager run at a time.
+* Seatbelt to ensure only one service workers manager run at a time.
 * Is signal concurrency safe.
 * Support non posix platform, because it's built on top of multiprocessing module instead of os.fork
+* Provide functional testing

 And doesn't: